jennego/jennego-site/README.md

 This is my personal hobby site using Gatsby.

-Showcases photography, video and a blog I guess.
+Showcases photography, video and a blog.

 Need to redo dev portfolio after this